gogameguru/glift-go-game/readme.txt

 * Feature - Upgrade to Glift 0.17.1 -- Adds support for go board coordinate labels, zoom disabling for mobile, changes slightly how problems are calculated, removes dependency on jQuery.
+* Feature - Added plugin support for new board coordinates (default on) and zoom disable options
+* Fix - Removed code that loads jQuery, because it's not needed for this plugin anymore

 = 0.3.2 =
 * Feature - Upgrade to Glift 0.15.4.
 Improved buttons for problems and games.